dabrady/site/src/pages/posts/syndicate-why-make-it.md

 published: false
 series: The making of 'syndicate'
 tags: null
-title: '[wip] syndicate: Why I Made It'
+title: "syndicate: Why I Made It"
 ---

 I made this for people who write words they share with others: